samkrao/folang/README.md

 </p>

-**𝑓oλang Language** is a general purpose programming language.
-It is designed to "make code expressive, consistent and extensible syntax".
+**𝑓oλang**  is a general-purpose programming language designed to make code expressive, consistent, and extensible.

-As the name suggests a system where Objects are at the core, while the code feels functional and flows fluently.
+Its name reflects its core philosophy: a system where Objects provide structure while the overall programming experience remains functional, fluent, and predictable.

-FoLang was conceptualized and developed in 2025, and its core ideas now define the foundation of the language specification.
+The language’s initial design and underlying ideas were developed in 2025, and these concepts now form the foundation of the FoLang specification..

 ## License